Ukraine attack leaves Baltics wondering: Are we next?

 From the Baltic countries, it looks much worse.

 To Estonians, Latvians and Lithuanians — particularly those old enough to have lived under Soviet control — Russia’s belligerence toward Ukraine has some worried that they could be the next target.
-The escalating tensions which preceded an attack Thursday brought back memories of mass deportations and oppression.
+The tensions have brought back memories of mass deportations and oppression.

 “My grandparents were sent away to Siberia.
 My father was persecuted by the KGB.
 Now I live in a free democratic country, but it seems that nothing can be taken for granted,” said Jaunius Kazlauskas, a 50-year-old teacher in Vilnius, Lithuania’s capital.